BetterVoice/iOS-SIP.js/README.md

 # iOS-SIP.js
 This is everything you need to get SIP.js running on iOS.
 Background incoming calls, Transfer, Hold, Mute, all working.

+NOTE: SIP.js Video is not supported by this plugin at this time.
+Only Audio works.

 # Installation